Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Background: the SocialNav Task

-Similarly, the trajectories of humans in the episode are sequences of positions and rotations associated with the $i$-th human.
+In Embodied Social Navigation~\cite{xia2020interactive, perez2021robot, yokoyama2021learning}, as in PointGoal Navigation, the agent aims to reach a target location, but a collision with a human subject constitutes a failure and will terminate the episode.
+An episode $e$ is characterized by the agent trajectory $\boldsymbol{\alpha}$, the tuple of human trajectories $(\mathbf{p}^{i})$, and the target goal $g$.
+The agent trajectory $\boldsymbol{\alpha}$ is a sequence of positions and rotations of the agent from the beginning to the end of the episode $t_\text{end}$.
+Formally, $ \boldsymbol{\alpha}=\{\alpha_t\}_{t \in [0, t_\text{end}]}$ where $\alpha_t \in SE(2)$\footnote{SE(2) is the 2-dimensional special euclidean group.} is the 2D translation and rotation of the agent with respect to the origin at time $t$.
+Similarly, the trajectories of humans in the same episode are sequences of positions and rotations associated with the $i$-th human.
 Formally, $\mathbf{p}^{i}=\{p_t^{i}\}_{t \in [0, t_\text{end}]} \; \forall i \in \mathcal{P}$ with $p_t^{i} \in SE(2)$.
-In our simulation, the movement of each person is constrained by an associated starting point and an endpoint, with the person moving back and forth between those two points following the shortest path.
+In our simulation, the movement of each person is constrained by a start point and an endpoint, with the person moving back and forth between those two points along the shortest path.

 The target goal $g \in \mathcal{G}$ is specified by the 2D position in world coordinates.
-The agent must at any point in time provide an action $(\text{lin}\_\text{vel}, \text{ang}\_\text{vel}) \in [-1,+1]^2$, representing the normalized linear forward velocity and the normalized clockwise rotational angular velocity (where +1 is the maximum velocity and -1 the maximum backward/counter-clockwise velocity).
-The stop action is automatically called when the agent is within 0.2 meters from the target goal point.
+The agent must at any point in time provide an action $(\text{lin}\_\text{vel}, \text{ang}\_\text{vel}) \in [-1,+1]^2$, representing the normalized linear forward velocity and the normalized clockwise rotational angular velocity (where +1 is the max velocity and -1 the max backward/counter-clockwise velocity).
+The stop action is called when the agent is within 0.2 meters from the target goal point.
 The agent has 500 actions (or steps) to reach the target location.
 If it collides with a human, the episode terminates immediately.